Ralph Vaughn Jackson

 M, b.
 22 January 1668, d.
 1751

 Joseph was born on 22 January 1668.
 He was the son of Capt John Stanton and Hannah Thompson.
-He married Margaret Chesebro at Stonington, New London Co., CT, on 18 July 1696.1 Joseph died in 1751 He died without a will, and his estate was divided among his three sons and four daughters then living. at Stonington, New London, CT.1
+He married Margaret Chesebro at Stonington, New London Co., CT, on 18 July 1696.1 Joseph died in 1751 He died without a will, and his estate was divided among his three sons and four daughters then living. at Stonington, New London, CT.
+He died without a will, and his estate was divided among his three sons and four daughters then living..1

 He resided at Stonington, New London, CT.